serverless/dashboard/packages/aws-lambda-otel-extension/README.md

 Payloads, by default are serialized into Protocol buffer format, but the format can be changed to JSON by setting `SLS_OTEL_REPORT_TYPE` environment variable to `json`

+##### Monitoring configuration

+What data is monitored and collected during invocation can be fine tuned with setting transported via `SLS_OTEL_USER_SETTINGS` environement variable.
+Value is expected to be serialized JSON object.

+Following configuration properties are supported:

+- `disableLogsMonitoring`: Do not collect and monitor regular function logs

 ### Tests

 #### Unit tests